Download the SEYHoPe report!

-The Study of Experiences of Young Homeless People (SEYHoPe) research project is taking place as part of a Knowledge Transfer Partnership (KTP) between Llamau and Cardiff University Department of Psychology and the Neuroscience & Mental Health Research Institute.
+The Study of Experiences of Young Homeless People (SEYHoPe) research project took place as part of a Knowledge Transfer Partnership (KTP) between Llamau and Cardiff University Department of Psychology and the Neuroscience & Mental Health Research Institute.

-The project aims to look in detail at the lives of young people who have been homeless and assess the relationship between their characteristics and experiences of homelessness.
-By assessing the roles of individual characteristics, past experiences and social situation on the outcomes for Llamau service users over time, the project aims to:
+The project aimed to look in detail at the lives of young people who have been homeless and assess the relationship between their characteristics and experiences of homelessness.
+By assessing the roles of individual characteristics, past experiences and social situation on the outcomes for Llamau service users over time, the project aimed to:

-4. Highlight areas of service provision that are really effective in helping young people with experiences of homelessness.
+• Highlight areas of service provision that are effective in helping young people with experiences of homelessness.

-The KTP is a reciprocal relationship between Llamau, Cardiff University and an associate (Miss Kate Hodgson) who manages the project.
-The three partners are working together to achieve project aims which will mutually benefit all parties, by transferring knowledge, skills and experience in all directions.
+The SEYHoPe project was conducted as part of a reciprocal relationship between Llamau, Cardiff University and an associate (Kate Hodgson) who managed the project.
+The three partners worked together to achieve project aims which have mutually benefited all parties, by transferring knowledge, skills and experience in all directions.

 The quality of the Knowledge Transfer Partnership (essentially a grading of the collaboration between Llamau and Cardiff University) was judged in 2014 by the UK's innovation agency, Innovate UK, as "outstanding", a grade which is reserved for just a small percentage of KTP projects annually.